Wissididom/Twitch-Discord-Clips-Webhook/README.md

 ### Step 3

+Copy `config.example.json` to `.config.json` and modify it to your liking, you can even specify multiple streamers.

+### Step 4

 Install dependencies

 `npm i` or `npm install`

-### Step 4
+### Step 5

-Run it with `node index.js` or specify it to run as a cronjob every 24h.
-The script ONLY checks once if there were clips made in the last 24h.
-It does NOT run itself every 24h.
+Run it with `node index.js`.
+The polling interval and the cron expression can be given in the `.config.json` file